0xCyberLiTech/Apache2/Exemple_create_VirtualHost.md

         #   Note that no password is obtained from the user.
 Every entry in the user
         #   file needs this password: `xxj31ZMTZzkVA'.
         # o ExportCertData:
-        #   This exports two additional environment variables: SSL_CLIENT_CERT and
+        #   This exports two additional ennanoronment variables: SSL_CLIENT_CERT and
         #   SSL_SERVER_CERT.
 These contain the PEM-encoded certificates of the
         #   server (always existing) and the client (only existing when client
         #   authentication is used).
 This can be used to import the certificates
         #   into CGI scripts.
         # o StdEnvVars:
-        #   This exports the standard SSL/TLS related `SSL_*' environment variables.
+        #   This exports the standard SSL/TLS related `SSL_*' ennanoronment variables.
         #   Per default this exportation is switched off for performance reasons,
         #   because the extraction step is an expensive operation and is usually
-        #   useless for serving static content.
+        #   useless for sernanong static content.
 So one usually enables the
         #   exportation for CGI and SSI requests only.
         # o OptRenegotiate:
         #   This enables optimized SSL connection renegotiation handling when SSL